lukystreik/volx-rz-pmwiki/README.md

 # pmwiki Dockerfile and build pipeline

-I made a docker container version the pmwiki application based on ubuntu:latest OCI container
+docker container implementation of the pmwiki application

+based on ubuntu:latest OCI container

 ## status